-Harley 45 Engine Build
+Harley 45 Engine Build (Bottom End)

-Harley 45 Engine Case Assembly
+Harley 45 Flywheel Assembly

 Trial-fit Engine Cases

-Without gasket sealer, join the cases together with two cap screws at the top and two studs with nuts at the bottom.
-Tighten them up, then check flywheel end-play.
+Once these are tightened, flywheel end-play can be checked.
 The Harley service manual recommends .012" to .014".
 The crank should rest centered in the cases.
 It should not run to one side or the other when rotated.

-The Harley manual also states that the two thrust washers should be "approximately the same thickness".
+The factory manual also states that the two thrust washers should be "approximately the same thickness".
 Place one each on both sprocket and pinion shafts.

 Crankshaft Thrust Washer Clearance

-If you need to purchase thrust washers, you'll find they're only available in a set of 11 (one of each size).
+NOTE: If you need to purchase thrust washers, you may find that they're only available in a set of eleven (one of each size).

 Harley 45 Engine Stand

-I welded up an engine stand for this project, which made working on the motor much easier.
-It also gave me something to mount the gauge to check for crankshaft end play.
+I welded up a simple engine stand, which made working on the motor much easier.
+It also gave me something to mount the dial indicator to check for crankshaft end play.

 If you don't have a stand, you can lay the engine down on a couple of 4x4 wood blocks.